commercetools/sphere-node-product-csv-sync/README.md

 #### Base attributes

 To create or update products you need 2 columns.
 You always need the `productType`.
-Further you need either `variantId` or `sku` to identify the specific variant
+Further you need either `variantId` or `sku` to identify the specific variant.

 You can define the `productType` via id or name (as long as it is unique).
+Another base attributes which can be specified are `key` and `variantKey`.

 #### Variants

 Variants are defined by leaving the `productType` cell empty:
 ```
-productType,name,variantId,myAttribute
-typeName,myProduct,1,value
+productType,name,variantId,variantKey,myAttribute
+typeName,myProduct,1,,value
-,,2,other value
+,,2,variantKey2,other value
-,,3,val
-otherType,nextProduct,1,foo
-,,2,bar
+,,3,variantKey3,val
+otherType,nextProduct,1,,foo
+,,2,variantKey4,bar
 ```
 The CSV above contains:
 ```